mdsufz/OrtSuite/README.md

   -v, --verbose         set loglevel to DEBUG
 ```

 ## Relaxed Search

-**Note** - This task can only be performed after you have run OrthoFinder to generate the clusters of orthologs.
+The first annotation of sequences in the clusters (*relaxed search*) only requires the user to define the working folder (also used in *create_project*) and the location of the folders genertaed by OrthoFinder.

 Ten (10) percent of random sequences from each cluster is used to retrieve the associations which will reduce the search space on the second annotation *restrictive_search*.
 Default identity threshold: 50. (*The user also has the possibility to change the threshold*)

+**Note** - This task can only be performed after you have run OrthoFinder to generate the clusters of orthologs.

 Run ```relaxed_search -h``` to see the usage of this command.